 Real-time monitoring and alert systems

 Implementing real-time monitoring and alert systems is essential for promptly identifying and responding to security incidents.
-Businesses can detect anomalous behavior by monitoring network traffic, access logs, and system activities and swiftly mitigate potential threats.
+Businesses can detect anomalous behaviour by monitoring network traffic, access logs, and system activities and swiftly mitigate potential threats.

 Automated alert systems can provide instant notifications, enabling timely incident response.